 Public colleges and universities typically offer two tuition rates: in-state tuition for residents and out-of-state tuition for nonresidents.
-You’ll have to establish residency in order to get in-state tuition, but the savings could be worth it if you’re planning on moving away for college.
-According to the College Board, the difference between the average in-state tuition and the average out-of-state tuition was a staggering $16,460 during the 2020-21 school year for four-year institutions.
+You have to establish residency to get in-state tuition, but the savings could be well worth the effort if you’re planning on moving away for college.
+According to the College Board, the difference between the average annual cost of in-state tuition and the average annual cost of out-of-state tuition was a staggering $16,820 during the 2021-22 school year for four-year institutions.

 How to get in-state college tuition

-In some cases, you may be eligible for an exemption to some of these rules.
-For example, you may be married to someone who qualifies as a resident, or you may be a long-time resident of the state but have been away for some time without establishing residency somewhere else.
-Check with your school to get an idea of which exemptions you may be able to get.
+In some cases, you may be eligible for an exemption to these rules.
+For example, you may be married to someone who qualifies as a resident.
+Check with your school for an idea of which exemptions you’re eligible for.